hackerstolz/foodhacks-apis/hellofresh/api-challenge/README.md

 - Information you need to interact with the HelloFresh API:
   - API documentation is available on this URL: http://hellofresh.github.io/slate/.
   - Plus, you should attend the API workshop that our Head of Platform Engineering (@pgscandeias) will give at the event.
+  - You will also need to issue a valid HelloFresh API token at an url that will be announced at the event.

 - To be able to interact with our API, you will need an access token.
 The URL to retrieve a token for will be communicated at the event.

 ## Challenge Description